Collen-Roller/flydenity/README.md

 ## Using the Data
 Of course, everyone has a programming language of choice.
 Mine for this effort was Python.
 I've including a wrapper class classed "ARP" which you can use to parse through the expressions.

+## Maritime
+Since the ITU International Call Sign prefexies are universal across Aircraft and Maritime Call Signs, we include functions within out API to parse Maritime Call Signs as well.

 ## Testing
 To evaluate how well the regular expressions work, we extracted unique tail numbers from a years worth of air traffic from FlightRadar24.com In total, we evaluated over 250k unique tail numbers against the regular expressions to minimize duplicate tags.
 In total, the parser was around 98% accurate in matching tail numbers to a specific country.
 Of course this could be improved, but that's why this library is open-source :)